Pastells/tmux-conda-inherit/README.md

 # conda-inherit

-Automatically inherit conda/mamba/micromamba environments when creating new tmux panes or windows.
+Automatically inherit conda/mamba/micromamba or uv environments when creating new tmux panes or windows.

 ## Description